Camino del Norte: Leaving on Good Friday

 It was Good Friday, and I was wearing my cross necklace.
 I noticed that he was also wearing one.

-After a little pause, he said, “You’re all good to go.”
+After a little pause, the officer said, “You’re all good to go.”

-I waved to Daddy one last time through the glass, and then I was off.
+I waved to my dad one last time through the glass, and then I was off.

 On my own.

-Leaving for an adventure that I knew would change my life.
-And it did.
+Embarking on an adventure that would change my life.